Lead a Life Group

 2. Choose How You'll Meet

 Decide on a day, time and format that suits you and those you want to connect with!
-Many groups are meeting online during this season and inviting people from around the world.
-There are also families and friends who prefer to meet in person, with respectful distancing.
+We encourage groups to meet in person, but many groups are also meeting online and inviting people from around the world.

 3. Start Meeting